i-ter/Metal-GPU-Kernel-in-Cpp/README.md

-# Metal Performance Shaders (MPS) with C++ and Custom Kernel Demo
+# GPU Kernel programming from scratch using Metal and C++

 This project demonstrates how to:
 1. Integrate Metal Performance Shaders (MPS) with C++.
-2. Write and compile a custom Metal GPU kernel.
+2. Write and compile a custom Metal GPU kernel, in this case matrix multiplication.

 ## Compilation